he159ok/Towards-More-Accurate-Uncertainty-Estimation-In-Text-Classification/upload_to_EMNLP/ReadMe.md

 0.1
 -lstm
 ```
-Where you can apply "-mixup" to set whether apply mix-up or not; apply "-self-ensemble" to set whether apply self-ensembling or not, and "-intraRate [float]" to set $\lambada_2$ to the value of [float]; apply "-dataset [dataset_name]" to set different dataset, which [dataset_name] equals to one of [20news, imdb, amazon, autogsr, yelp] in string format; apply "-lstm" to set whether apply BiGRU or not, the default DNN is CNN.
+Where you can apply "-mixup" to set whether apply mix-up or not; apply "-self-ensemble" to set whether apply self-ensembling or not, and "-intraRate [float]" to set $\lambada_2$ to the value of [float]; apply "-dataset [dataset_name]" to set different dataset, which [dataset_name] equals to one of [20news, imdb, amazon, yelp] in string format; apply "-lstm" to set whether apply BiGRU or not, the default DNN is CNN.

 '''
 E.g. Train MSD with mix-up and self-ensebmling components by XLnet on Amzon dataset: